About varicose veins

 When to call a doctor

-If you continue to have significant swelling, an increase in swelling or pain 2 weeks after surgery, please call the Vascular Center 651-232-2550.
+If you continue to have significant swelling, an increase in swelling or pain 2 weeks after surgery, please call us at 651-232-2550.

 You will need to schedule two post-procedure appointments – one appointment 2 to 3 days after your surgery to change your dressings and another appointment one month after your procedure to follow-up with your surgeon.